JAYARAJ2014/auction-service/README.md

 - processAuctions Aws Event bridge rule

+TIPS:

-TIP: You can tail the log using `sls logs -f processAuctions -t` command.
+- You can tail the log using `sls logs -f processAuctions -t` command.
+- You can invoke function using `sls invoke -f processAuctions -l` command. `-l` flag shows logs as well.